 The political talk in the United Kingdom for many months now has had the specter of British relations with Europe haunting it.

 This week, a significant step in the debate was taken.
-A private member’s bill tabled by Douglas Carswell, the Conservative lawmaker for Clacton, Essex would, if passed, have repealed the 1972 act that made Britain a member of the European Economic Community.
+A private member’s bill tabled by Douglas Carswell, the Conservative lawmaker for Clacton, Essex, would, if passed, have repealed the 1972 act that made Britain a member of the European Economic Community.

 Add this to the fact that last year, 81 members of Parliament rebelled against party policy to vote in favor of a referendum on European Union membership; the fact that the United Kingdom Independence Party is polling 1 percent higher than the Liberal Democrats; the fact that on the e-petitions website, when searching “EU referendum leave” as keywords, it brings up thousands of petitions; and William Hague’s ominous warning in Berlin last week that Britons’ disillusionment with the European Union is “the deepest it has ever been” and one can see that maybe the comments about British attitudes to Europe hardening are right.

-For Britain to remain a member though, the bloc may have to adapt and that means making it possible for countries to pick and choose the areas in which they want to cooperate and where they want to retain control.
+For Britain to remain a member, the bloc would then have to adapt and that means making it possible for countries to pick and choose areas in which they want to cooperate and where they want to retain control.

-The French may welcome the possibility as it would enable them to restore parity between Germany and France.
+The French may welcome the prospect, as it would enable them to restore parity with Germany.
 As Charles Noone argues in an article that was promoted on Bloggingportal.eu, “By withdrawing from the institutions of the European Union, the United Kingdom would offer the EU an opportunity to launch a real process of federalization.”